prodhe/poe/README.md

 Everything is text and everything is editable.
 There are two ways to interact with text, `Run` or `Open`.

-`Open` (`^O`, right-click or Ctrl+Click) will assume the selected text is a file or a directory and will open a new window listing its content.
+`Open` (`^O`, right-click or Shift+Click) will assume the selected text is a file or a directory and will open a new window listing its content.
 If none is found, it does nothing.

 `Run` (`^R`, middle-click or Alt+Click) interprets the text as a command, which can be an internal poe command like `New` or `Del`.
 If none is found, it does nothing.